liujia99/M3SOT/README.md

     <img src="./figures/KITTI_Ped.gif" width="100%"/>
 </div>

 ## Citation

 If you entrust our work with value, please consider giving a star ⭐ and citation.

 ```
 @inproceedings{liu2024m3sot,
-  title={M3SOT: Multi-frame, Multi-field, Multi-space 3D Single Object Tracking},
+  title={M3SOT: Multi-Frame, Multi-Field, Multi-Space 3D Single Object Tracking},
-  author={Liu, Jiaming and Wu, Yue and Gong, Maoguo and Miao, Qiguang and Ma, Wenping and Qin, Can},
+  author={Liu, Jiaming and Wu, Yue and Gong, Maoguo and Miao, Qiguang and Ma, Wenping and Xu, Cai and Qin, Can},
-  booktitle={AAAI},
+  booktitle={Proceedings of the AAAI Conference on Artificial Intelligence},
+  volume={38},
+  number={4},
+  pages={3630--3638},
   year={2024}
 }
 ```